teckism/UserListCoreData/README.md

 ## Application Architecture

 The sample project includes iOS app targets, iOS app extensions, and pods dependencies.
 Also it follows an architecture which is a modified form of Model-View-ViewModel (MVVM) design pattern and uses modern app development practices including Storyboards and Auto Layout.
-In the iOS version of Lister, the user manages multiple lists using a table view implemented in the {AAPL}ListDocumentsViewController class.
+In the iOS version, the user can see list of people using a table view implemented in the UsersListViewController class.

 ###iOS Scenarios